-There is power in an idea; and there is fame, name and untold wealth.
-More importantly, a powerful idea gives you an opportunity to touch the lives of millions and billions of people of the world.
-Facebook was once an idea that later became big, helping world connect better.
+There is power in an idea; and there are fame, name and untold wealth.
+More importantly, a powerful idea gives you an opportunity to touch the lives of millions and billions of people in the world.
+Facebook was once an idea that later became big, helping the world connect better.
 It started with questioning the way the university students connected with each other.
 Google emerged out of an idea to make search better.

 World needs big ideas and actions; if you do not come up with these ideas then somebody else will.
 How can you be the person with the big idea?
 Let us explore.

 Body and mind: An idea emerges in your mind.
 In a healthy body lives a healthy mind so keep both fit and ready for accepting ideas.

 Challenges and solutions: Think about the challenges of the world.
 Think about an idea that can solve them.
 Obesity, hunger, information overload all are big challenges that needs to be addressed.

 People want clean water, clear air, fresh fruits and vegetables free of chemicals.
 World want integrated areas where people can both live and work – and spend less time commuting and more time working and being with their loved ones.
 People want less clutter and more relevant information online.

 You can ideate to find a solution to such problems.
 For example to provide more relevant results online – one can create a layer of search filters on top of regular search engine and help remove content pushed by SEO (search engine optimization).